kryadov/wishlist-client/README.md

 # wishlist-client
-This is wihilist application written on Typescript + React.
+This is a wishlist application written using Typescript and React.